kissofjudase23/Doc-DSA/README.md

 ## Recursion and Dynamic Programming
    * Recursive
-     * By definition, are built off solutions to subproblems.
+     * By definition, are built of solutions to subproblems.
      * Bottom-Up Approach
        * It often the most intuitive.
      * Top-Down Approach